 Jim Griffin is a partner in King & Spalding’s Washington, D.C., office and is a member of the firm’s Litigation and Antitrust Practice Group.
 Mr. Griffin’s practice focuses on criminal antitrust investigations, with special emphasis on international matters subject to investigation by multiple enforcement authorities.
 He also focuses on internal corporate investigations and provides counseling to clients on antitrust issues.
 Mr. Griffin has more than 26 years experience handling complex domestic and international antitrust cartel investigations and cases at the Department of Justice.
 Since joining King & Spalding in 2005, Mr. Griffin has represented corporate and individual clients in connection with antitrust and other criminal investigations in the financial services, marine hose, air cargo, freight forwarding, TFT-LCD, ocean shipping, pharmaceutical, management systems consulting, electric power generation, refrigeration compressor manufacturing, energy, polyurethane foam, car carrier ocean shipping, and auto parts industries.

-Mr. Griffin is an active member of the American Bar Association’s Section of Antitrust Law and previously served on the Section's Task Force to prepare comments to the Organization for Economic Cooperation and Development on Information Exchanges in International Cartel Investigations and co-chaired the ABA Antitrust Section’s 2002, 2004, 2006 and 2008 International Cartel Workshop and served on the Planning Committee for the 2010 International Cartel Workshop.
-He currently serves as a member of the ABA Antitrust Section’s International Cartel Working Group and is a non-governmental advisor to the International Competition Network, an international organization of antitrust enforcement agencies, dedicated to the discussion of antitrust enforcement and policy issues and the formulation of proposals for procedural and substantive convergence.
+Mr. Griffin is an active member of the American Bar Association’s Section of Antitrust Law and previously served as Chair of the Criminal Practice and Procedure Committee.
+He also served as co-chair of the Section’s 2002, 2004, 2006 and 2008 International Cartel Workshops and served on the Planning Committee for the 2010 and 2012 International Cartel Workshops.
+He currently serves as a member of the ABA Antitrust Section’s International Cartel Task Force and is a non-governmental advisor to the International Competition Network, an international organization of antitrust enforcement agencies dedicated to the discussion of antitrust enforcement and policy issues and the formulation of proposals for procedural and substantive convergence.
 Mr. Griffin is a member of the International Bar Association and is a frequent speaker at antitrust cartel programs around the world.